 - Feta cheese: It's always best to buy a block of feta and crumble it yourself.
 This way the feta tastes fresher and the texture is creamier.

 - Dijon dressing: You're going to need dijon mustard, olive oil, lemon juice and garlic for this simple yet delicious dressing.

-Cooking fresh green beans is so simple and takes less than 10 minutes.
+Cooking fresh green beans is super simple and can be completed in just 10 minutes.
 First, bring the water to boil and season with salt.
-Then add the green beans and cook for only 6 to 8 minutes.
+Then, add the green beans and cook for 6 to 8 minutes.